 I read this quote today by Wayne Dyer and it immediately grabbed me because I know a lot of people who just can’t be on their own – not even for 5 minutes.
-When they find themselves on their own they begin to feel either bored, lonely, panicky, scared or all of these.
+When they find themselves on their own they begin to feel either bored, lonely, panicky, scared or all of the above.

 To give just one example, I remember watching a TV program where they were renovating a house and the husband mentioned how he had to build an open bathroom as is wife couldn’t have a bath without having him around to talk to.